strongswan/davici/README.md

 # davici - Decoupled Asynchronous VICI library #

-The strongSwan VICI interface is a RPC-like interface to configure, monitor and control the IKE daemon charon.
+The strongSwan VICI interface is an RPC-like interface to configure, monitor and control the IKE daemon charon.
 It is implemented in the vici plugin and used by the swanctl configuration backend.
 VICI stands for Versatile IKE Configuration Interface, details about the protocol are provided in the